swe-students-fall2025/1-specification-AKAM/README.md

     * also because the Figma button doesn't support clean same page scroll-to interaction

 * Everything that is light grey is a input field.
-* Everything that was light grey first but then turns to dark grey is a input fieled that was completed with user input.
+* Everything that was light grey first but then turns to dark grey is a input field that was completed with user input.